psycopg/psycopg/docs/basic/install.rst

     Binary packages are produced on a best-effort basis; the supported platforms depend on the CI runners available to build the packages.
+This means that:

-You can check the `psycopg-binary PyPI files`__ to verify that your platform is supported.
+    - binary packages for a new version of Python will be made available once the runners used for the build support it; you can check the `psycopg-binary PyPI files`__ to verify whether your platform is supported.

+    - the libpq version included in the binary package depend on the version available on the runners.
+You can use the `psycopg.pq.version()` function and the `psycopg.pq.__build_version__` constant to infer the features available.

     .. __: https://pypi.org/project/psycopg-binary/#files

 .. warning::